|

 and long keepability, the species is growing in popularity.

-The Noble Fir (Abies procera) is a western
+The Noble Fir (Abies procera) is a western North

-Coast Range mountains of extreme northwest California
+mountains of extreme northwest California and western

-and western Oregon and Washington in the United States.
+Oregon and Washington in the United States.

-The branches of the Noble fir are evenly spaced and
+The branches of the Noble fir are evenly spaced and have

-have needles that are roughly 4-sided (similar to spruce),
+needles that are roughly 4-sided (similar to spruce),

 over 1 inch long, bluish-green and are generally twisted